Bondae1103/FlappyBird/README.md

 2. Gameplay Mechanics

+  a.
 Main Objective: Keep the bird flying as long as possible by avoiding obstacles.

+  b.
 Player Controls: Spacebar to make the bird flap upwards.

-  Physics Mechanics:
+3. Physics Mechanics:

+  a.
 Gravity pulls the bird down.

+  b.
 Each tap applies an upward force.

-Obstacles:
+4. Obstacles:

+  a.
 Pipes appear at random heights.

+  b.
 Collision with pipes results in game over.

-  Game Speed: The difficulty increases over time as speed gradually increases.
+  c.
 Power-Ups: None

+  d.
 Score System: Score increases when passing through pipes (High score not implemented).

-3. Game Flow
+5. Game Flow

   Start Screen: